cxxi/ClientProviderBundle/README.md

 #### Autowiring

-To use a client provider in the application, just inject your client like this :
+To use a ClientProvider in the application, just inject your ClientProvider like this :

 ```php
 use Cxxi\ClientProviderBundle\Contracts\ProviderInterface;